 - In Guatemala, five mills who produce 30% of the total output have made a commitment to improve labour conditions.

-- From 2015 Solidaridad will participate in the RSPO Smallholder Support Fund, a permanent facility financed through RSPO certificate trade revenues.
+- Solidaridad participates in the RSPO Smallholder Support Fund, a permanent facility financed through RSPO certificate trade revenues.

 - Solidaridad’s programme was also supported by Johnson & Johnson, Henkel and Cono Kaasmakers.